 Take a journey through time and learn about our region's past and present at one of our wonderful museums.

-Touchstones Museum sits inside a heritage building at the corner of Ward and Vernon in downtown Nelson.
+The Nelson Museum, Archives & Gallery sits inside a heritage building at the corner of Ward and Vernon in downtown Nelson.
 The building, which some say is haunted, is designed by esteemed British Columbia architect Francis Rattenbury, the same man who also designed Victoria’s parliament buildings, Empress Hotel, and the original Chateau Lake Louise.
-Touchstones Nelson’s name derives from the artifact “touchstone” which was a means to test the purity of gold and silver.
-Metaphorically, then, a touchstone is a tool which can recognize excellence.

 Visitors can also take in a very well stocked local museum shop, which has quite an extensive array of local handicrafts, locally authored books and created art.